SteveDoyle2/NASTRAN-95/um/bulk.md

             x      x
      .       j,t -  j,t-1
      x    =  _________________   ,
-      j,t         ët
+      j,t         Ã«t

-   where ët is the time increment and xj,t and xj,t-1 are the displacements at time t and at the previous time step respectively.
+   where Ã«t is the time increment and xj,t and xj,t-1 are the displacements at time t and at the previous time step respectively.

 6. Since the forcing function Pi(t) is a product of TABLEDi, displacement,